 Orville and Wilbur started to gather as much information about flying and aeronautics as possible, from many different sources such as magazines but also from the Smithsonian Institution and drawings of Leonardo da Vinci, Otto Lilienthal, and many others.
 The more the brothers investigated and the more knowledge they absorbed about flying, the more manifested the belief that flight was nearly impossible for humans, especially after Otto Lilienthal died in an incident with his glider.
 Nevertheless, the two brothers never gave up and pursued their dream even further with field experiments with unmanned kites and gliders, in 1900.
 The brother’s perseverance and testing with different gliders finally paid off in 1903, when Orville and Wilbur had built the Wright Flyer, a flight device with wooden propellers and a built in a gasoline engine, that they had created in their bicycle shop, which finally enabled Orville to make the first flight of mankind for 12 seconds.
 From this point on, the success story of the Wright Brothers started to evolve into astrological dimensions, amongst many other things, Wilbur’s record flight that lasted more than two hours.

 You can clearly see that the Wright Brothers succeeded in overcoming a limitation that only existed within people’s minds – the misbelieve that humans cannot fly.
 If you truly believe in something, then you will be able to reach it.
+The Wright brothers have impressively shown what is possible with the right determination.

 The following success stories might also interest you: